Berichte 2020

 Button

-Why is the chairman flying to Namibia?
+Why is the first chairman flying to Namibia?

 Joachim and Margret Knoche’s stay in March was already marked by the lockdown of schools and kindergartens in Namibia.

 2)In recent months, the association has distributed additional food packages for over €12,000 and had mouth and nose masks made.
-Now the aid must be evaluated and together with the people it must be considered how help for self-help can be strengthened.
+Now the aid must be evaluated and it must be considered together with the people how help for self-help can be strengthened.
 Do additional water wells in Okombahe make sense?
 The association can build these with an expert who is also a member of the association.
 But is this legally permitted, how expensive are they and what conditions must be observed during construction?
 Are there gardens that are already being worked on communally and for which an additional well would be the help needed to operate economically?
 Then these gardens could also regularly supply the association's two or three soup kitchens in Okombahe.

 3)The people affected locally in Okombahe should discuss what the soup kitchen children need during the holidays or in the afternoon after school.
 A possible day centre for these children is planned, where they can receive homework help and other educational suggestions.
 But what do the local people think about this?
-Does a larger day centre in the centre of the town make more sense or are three smaller premises in the widely spread town of Okombahe more sensible?
+Is a larger day centre in the centre of the town or are three smaller premises in the widely spread town of Okombahe more sensible?
 Which building sites or premises can the administration allocate to the association and under what conditions?
 Only then can construction and the search for specialist staff begin.

 5)The association currently has three projects with external financing that are not yet completed.
 Different discussions need to be held for all three projects.